Wigwam Motel: Village #6: Holbrook, Arizona

-Village #7: Rialto/San Bernardino, California
+Village #7: San Bernardino, California

 Frank Redford built this complex for himself in 1947–49 and not as a franchise.
 The address of the motel is Rialto, California, but the motel is physically located in San Bernardino.
 It is on the boundary between the two cities on historic Route 66, with an address of 2728 East Foothill Boulevard, Rialto, California.

 Unlike the one arch of wigwams in other surviving villages, Village #7 has a double row of wigwam guest rooms.
 They total 20 in number, as well as a base for what seems to be another never-completed wigwam in the back of the property.
 A central building is currently used as an office, with a lobby that is open 24 hours a day.
 There is also a swimming pool, a large grass front and palm trees surround the property.

 The property had become very run down and rooms were rented by the hour, aggravated by a sign advertising "Do it in a Tee Pee" that is still on site in the back.
 The complex underwent renovation, for which the National Historic Route 66 Federation awarded the Cyrus Avery Award in 2005.
 Attention to detail was the main focus during renovation, as the wigwams lost their zigzag pattern.

 Since 2012, the motel has been listed on the National Register of Historic Places.

 Other wigwam-like motels

 The Tee Pee Motel in Wharton, Texas near Houston, which was built in 1942 by George and Toppie Belcher; George Belcher had the idea while on vacation in Wyoming.
 It is not of the same design nor heritage as the Wigwam Motels; each of the tipis at the Tee Pee Motel are of different shapes, and line up in a straight line.
 The Belchers sold the motel in 1955, and it had been in disrepair for decades.
-A man named Dan Ryan bought it in 1995, but subsequent attempts to locate him failed, and the taxes on the property weren't paid.
+A man named Dan Ryan bought it in 1995, but subsequent attempts to locate him failed, and the taxes on the property were not paid.
 Then, in July 2003, Bryon Woods, a diesel mechanic, won the Texas Lottery.
 At his wife's urging, Woods bought the property.
 Modern conveniences were added, and the Tee Pee Motel reopened for business in October 2006.
 In March 2012 the motel was the site of a large drugs seizure.
 It closed in 2017, due to flood damage from Hurricane Harvey.

 Similar motels also stood in San Antonio, Port Neches, and Corsicana, Texas.